karttur/soilmoisture-africa/_posts/2019/2019-01-23-vwb-methods.markdown

 - Mosaic
 - Export media

-In the Framework a process chaincan be built as a series of calls to xml coded instructions.
+In the Framework a process chain can be built as a series of calls to xml coded instructions.
 This section contains the calls and the remaining parts of the post details each called xml.
 As noted above, the results are available in the [next](../vwb-results) post.

 <button id= "toggleProcessChain" onclick="hiddencode('ProcessChain')">Hide/Show AfricaSubSahara_process_VWB.txt</button>